sruthysreekanth/Bank_CustomerSegmentation/README.md

  Bank customer segmentation based on customer demographics and transactions data from an Indian Bank.Analysis conducted in Python.

  # Objective
- The aim is to perform customer segmentation analysis to identify popular customer groups based on specific features, perform location analysis & transaction related analysis.
-The bank marketing team will utilize the   findings to develop a new marketing strategy.
+ The aim is to perform customer segmentation analysis to identify distinct groups of customers based on their behavior or other traits,to perform location analysis & transaction related analysis.It enables efficient marketing resource allocation, the maximization of point-based approach to each customer group, as well as sales opportunities.
+It helps in enhancing customer service and retaining customers which are crucial for the banking industry.

  # Data
  This data is an open-source data and downloaded from Kaggle.com The data was collected as a part of research project in collaboration with a bank.
 Since it was shared by a bank as part of a research project in 2016 and not uptodate, the analysis will not reflect the recent trends.